myagmb28Dev/Win-CodexBar/README.md

 - Settings for refresh interval, language, and the Alt+O show/hide shortcut.

 Bank-reset expiration estimates are local best-effort estimates.
-They are calculated only for banked reset credits observed since v.1.2.
+They are calculated only for banked reset credits granted since v.1.2.
-Bank-resets that existed prior to v.1.2 may show an unknown expiry
+Credits that existed prior to this update may show an unknown expiry.

 ## Install